On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Cabling: functoriality and other properties

 \begin{ex} Let $X=\left\lbrace x_1,x_2,x_3\right\rbrace$ and $\sigma_1=(23),$ $\sigma_2=(13)$ and $\sigma_3=(12)$.
 Then, the solution $r(x_j,x_k)=(x_k,x_{\sigma_{k}(j)})$ is injective and indecomposable.
 However, in $G(X,r)$ one has that $2x_1=2x_2=2x_3$. \end{ex}

-In particular, this creates the problem that it is not clear how and if one can pull back the subsolution of $(G(X,r),r_G)$ on these sets to a well-defined solution on $X$.
-However, this problem can be solved when considering the canonical embedding into the structure monoid $M(X,r)$.
+This shows that, beyond the involutive setting, it is not clear whether one can pull back the subsolution of $(G(X,r),r_G)$ on the subsets $kX$ to a well-defined solution on $X$.
+We resolve this by working with the canonical embedding into the structure monoid $M(X,r)$.

 \begin{prop} Let $(X,r)$ be a solution.
 Then the subset is a subsolution $(kX,r_k)$ of $(M,r_M)$. \end{prop} \begin{proof} Note that the maps $\lambda_a$ and $\sigma_a$ are both automorphisms of $(M(X,r),+)$, hence $\lambda_a(kx)=k\lambda_a(x)$ and $\sigma_a(kx)=k\sigma_a(x)$.
 As it follows that $kX$ gives rise to a subsolution of $M(X,r)$. \end{proof}